 - 1 tbsp oil

-- 2 red onion, chopped into 2cm dice
+- 2 red onions, chopped into 2cm dice

-- 2 red pepper, cut into 2cm dice
+- 2 red peppers, cut into 2cm dice

 The courgette is a variety of cucurtbit, which means it's from the same family as cucumber,…